kmanjiri/FormBuilder/README.md

     3. functionality :

         1. Control public/private apis of FormBuilderObj
-        2. custom validators
+        2. adding more checks of native validators (I ahve added only few checks)
-        3. adding more checks of native validators (I ahve added only few checks)
+        3. dynamically hide/show controls based on user inputs
-        4. dynamically hide/show controls based on user inputs
+        4. Use interfaces/typescript